Rights body urges South Sudan's FVP to honor ceasefire

 He appealed to President Salva Kiir to regulate the movement of his first deputy as commander in chief of the military or risk being held accountable for the ceasefire violations committed under his watch.

-“I call on IGAD [Intergovernmental Authority on Development] and international community to be aware of what is Gen. Taban is after,” said Tito, while urging the international community to hold Gai accountable.
+“I call on IGAD [Intergovernmental Authority on Development] and the international community to be aware of what is Gen. Taban is after,” said Tito, while urging the international community to hold Gai accountable.

 Last week, chiefs from the Gawaar community in South Sudan accused the country’s first vice president of violating the cessation of hostilities agreement signed between government and opposition groups in Addis Ababa, Ethiopia.